-Damar Hamlin ‘awake’ and asked ‘who won’ Buffalo Bills game – latest
+NFL will not resume Bills-Bengals game – Damar Hamlin latest

 A Buffalo Bills statement said: “Per the physicians caring for Damar Hamlin at the University of Cincinnati Medical Center, Damar has shown remarkable improvement over the past 24 hours.
 While still critically ill, he has demonstrated that he appears to be neurologically intact.
 His lungs continue to heal and he is making steady progress.
 We are grateful for the love and support we have received.”

-Hamlin’s family have thanked fans as well as praising the work of medical personnel and the support from the Bengals and coach Zac Taylor.
-“We are deeply moved by the prayers, kind words, and donations from fans around the country,” a statement on Tuesday read.
+Game was brought to a halt after Damar Hamlin suffered cardiac arrest on field

-EXPLAINER: What happened to Damar Hamlin, the NFL player who collapsed on field?
+What happened to Damar Hamlin?

-If you’ve missed any of the Damar Hamlin news - here’s our explainer to catch you up.
+The Buffalo Bills safety suffered a cardiac arrest shortly after making a tackle during Monday night’s game with the Cincinnati Bengals.
+Here is more on exactly what happened to Damar Hamlin:

 What we know after NFL player Damar Hamlin suffers cardiac arrest during game